dmarx/disco/NOTES.md

 # Like 150 seems to work with order 2 but breaks higher orders.
 # TV loss is more tolerable with more timesteps, for any order.
 # you should, if your tv loss value is not too high, first try just putting in order 2 plms in place of whatever you are doing now

+mech hard surface render hyperrealistic ArtStation conceptart

+   #'prompt': "A scenic view of marshland dunes, by David Noton, a large and very detailed matte painting, trending on art-station.", #matte painting trending

+    'prompt': "A scenic view of a mech with hard surface on a road, hyperrealistic conceptart render, by David Noton, trending on artstation HQ.", #matte painting trending
+  #  'prompt': "A scenic view of an idyllic ancient castle, national geographic, Hyperrealistic, by David Noton, RTX on, matte painting trending on artstation HQ.", #matte painting trending
+    #'prompt': "A view underwater of large sea monsters and volumetric light, by David Noton and Asher Brown Durand, matte painting trending on artstation HQ.", #matte painting trending
+    #'prompt':'A scenic view of a lake in the fjords, by David Noton, a large and very detailed matte painting, trending on art-station.',
+         #'prompt': "A close-up view of an overgrown tree in the Amazonian jungle, by Asher Brown Durand and Ivan Shishkin, oil painting trending on Artstation HQ.",
+    #'prompt': "A close-up view of leaves in a dense jungle, by Asher Brown Durand, matte painting trending on artstation.",Photorealistic Paintings of Ivan Shishkin

+      #'prompt': "A scenic view of dragons flying above the clouds, by David Noton and Asher Brown Durand, a large and very detailed matte painting, trending on art-station.",
+    'prompt': "A close-up view of a baroque photorealistic octopus, artstation CGSociety, matte painting trending on artstation HQ.", #matte painting trending
+    #'prompt': "A scenic view deep in the Amazonian jungle with many overgrown trees, Photorealistic Paintings of Ivan Shishkin.",
+    #'prompt': "A close-up view of leaves in a dense jungle, by Asher Brown Durand, matte painting trending on artstation.",Photorealistic Paintings of Ivan Shishkin

 <!--
 diffusion2 full shot of the into the void vortex of  The incandescent magical clockwork tesla reactor light trail of the lotus  of electric corona fusion reaction fractal  of Fairy deity, eldritch origami duality, magical sunflower halo, eternal revelation, untamed perfection depth shader, opposed symmetry  by ross tran, artstation CGSociety -w 19200 -h 10800  -clip_guidance_scale 20000 -tv_scale 20000 -range_scale 175 -cutn 128 -cutn_batches 2